 - Round-trip airfares (book your own flights)

-- Activity fee outside those included in the course itinerary
+- Activity fees outside those included in the programme itinerary

 - Students who are not American or Canadian citizens may be required to apply for an entry visa to New Zealand